 The syllabus of this section is divided into three sub-parts namely, Strategic Cost Management and Decision Making, Performance Evaluation and Control, and case study covering the course concepts.
-Budgetary control, lean systems, pricing decisions, standard costing, divisional transfer pricing, cost management techniques, etc are some of the major topics that have to be covered for this paper.
+Budgetary control, lean systems, pricing decisions, standard costing, divisional transfer pricing, cost management techniques, etc are some of the major topics that have to be covered in this paper.

 - Paper 6: Elective Paper

-This paper of the CA final new syllabus provides the students with an option to choose one subject as an elective.
+This paper on the CA final new syllabus provides the students with an option to choose one subject as an elective.
 You can select from a wide range of subjects like Risk Management, Financial Services and Capital Markets, International Taxation, Economic Laws, and Global Financial Reporting Standards.
 You can go through the detailed syllabus of these subjects and sample papers on the website of the Institute of Chartered Accountants of India.

 - Paper 7: Direct Tax Laws and International Taxation

 The paper on Direct Tax Laws is bifurcated into two parts.
 In the 1st part, you will be required to learn about the Direct Tax Laws which has a weight of 70 marks.
-Part ll is International Taxation that is of 30 marks.
-While for the first part, you will have to cover the procedures laid under the Income-tax Act, 1961.
+Part ll is International Taxation which is of 30 marks.
+While for the first part, you will have to cover the procedures laid under the Income-tax Act, of 1961.
 In International taxation, you will study topics like non-resident taxation, base erosion and profit shifting, double taxation relief, tax treaties, etc.

 - Paper 8: Indirect Tax Laws